 - Attach bottom plate using screws

-For Kailh Box and Kailh Choc switches, there is no cutout to insert in-switch LEDs through, so the LEDs must be added first.
-Skip to the LED installation step and then come back to this step of switch installation.
+There is no cutout to insert in-switch LEDs, so the LEDs must be added first.
+If you're adding LEDs, first do the LED installation step and then come back to this step of switch installation.

 Add switches into the switch plate.
 It's a good idea to add switches to the corners first and then solder them before installing the rest of them:

 Add the rest of the switches and solder them.

 Rotary Encoder Installation